limanwang/limanwang.github.io/index.md

 <img src="images/liman.jpg" class="floatpic" width="473" height="339">

 I am PhD student (incoming, Sep 2024) at the [University of York, UK](https://www.york.ac.uk/#/).
-I major in Large-scale Intelligence and Robotics.
+I major in Large-scale Models and Robotics.
-I graduated with a Master's degree in Intelligent Robotics (first-class honor) from the University of York.
+I graduated with a Master's degree in Intelligent Robotics (first-class honor, with the first place in the class) from the University of York.
 I worked as an NLP algorithm engineer at [Schneider Electric (China) Co., Ltd.](https://www.se.com/ww/en/#/), a Fortune Global 500 company, for 3 years.
-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *ssee02131@gmail.com*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *ssee02131@gmail.com*, or my Wechat EuniceFirewood.

 ## Academic Background

 - **Sep 2024 - Future：** University of York (Incoming PhD, supervised by [Prof. Jihong Zhu](https://jihong-zhu.github.io/#/))
-- **Sep 2022 - Sep 2023:** University of York (MS., Intelligent Robotics)
+- **Sep 2022 - Sep 2023:** University of York (MSc., Intelligent Robotics)
 - **Sep 2015 - June 2019:** Beijing International Studies University (B.M., BDA, Double Degree in English)

 ---